Dr. Alex Stone, DPT, CSCS

 Remember to always check the user manual before using the massager (Ekrin B37‘s manual pictured).

-FAQ – Because These Are Truly Important Answers for Your Questions
+FAQ – Because These Are Truly Important Answers to Your Questions

 Is it bad to use a massage gun on your neck?